 From its online nature to its both full- and part-time formats, everything about Northeastern’s program is tailored to meet working professionals where they are, while simultaneously setting them up for future success.

-One way in which the program helps students achieve this future success is through the offering of three, unique degree concentrations.
+One way that the program helps students achieve this success is by offering five, unique degree concentrations.
 Students in this program can pick from:

 Though some students enter the program with an idea of which specialization best aligns with their goals, others work with faculty members and advisors to determine which EdD concentration is right for them throughout the course of the program.